-An Environmental report has been prepared for submission to Natural England which details the proposed initial dredging and bank protection works, sets out the Habitats Risk Assessment screening and Appropriate Assessment and also includes the proposed detailed monitoring plan to be undertaken.
+An Environmental report has been prepared and submitted to Natural England which details the proposed initial dredging and bank protection works, sets out the Habitats Risk Assessment screening and Appropriate Assessment and also includes the proposed detailed monitoring plan to be undertaken.

 This is currently being reviewed by Natural England, and if agreed is intended to form the basis of a standard methodology, which can be replicated to each element and modified as required for the site specific conditions and design.
 It is intended that sharing the monitoring and mitigation plans with stakeholders and interested parties will help to provide reassurance that an appropriate precautionary approach is being adopted.
+An example is given in Appendix iii, detailing our approach to considering Prymnesium and how the risk is mitigated against whilst carrying out works within the Hickling area.